 Botulism of undetermined origin usually involves adult cases where no food or wound source can be identified.
 These cases are comparable to infant botulism and may occur when the normal gut flora has been altered as a result of surgical procedures or antibiotic therapy.

 Adverse effects of injecting pure botulinum toxin have been reported as a result of its medical and/or cosmetic use in patients.
-Botulinum toxin is a pharmaceutical product consisting of the same neurotoxin produced by Clostridium Botulinum.
-It is an injectable drug that is primarily used for clinical or cosmetic purpose.
-Treatment using botulinum toxin should be prescribed by a locally registered medical practitioner.
+Injectable products containing botulinum toxin are pharmaceutical products and prescription medicines.
+Procedures involving injection of botulinum toxin should only be prescribed and performed by a locally registered medical practitioner.
 Although purified and heavily diluted botulinum neurotoxin type A is used, occasional side effects are still observed.

-Symptoms usually appear within 12 to 36 hours, ranging from 4 hours to 8 days after exposure.
-For wound botulism, the incubation period may take up to 2 weeks.
+For foodborne botulism, symptoms usually appear within 12 to 36 hours, ranging from 4 hours to 8 days after exposure.
+For wound botulism, the incubation period may last up to 2 weeks.
 Following inhalation, symptoms become apparent between 1 – 3 days, with longer onset times following lower level of intoxication.

 Antitoxin should be administered as soon as possible once diagnosis is made.
 Early administration is effective in reducing mortality rate.
 Severe botulism cases require supportive treatment.